Javran/Thinking-dumps/sicp/ch04/exercise_4_37.md

 However, these optimizations does not do much in terms of narrowing down the search space, what is really important is that we no longer need to blindly try `k`, which is a big win.

+FYI: I wrote a program in Haskell to demonstrate the similarity between "list monad" and "amb".
+Please check out `./exercise_4_37.hs`.